uswds/uswds-site/pages/ui-components/packages.md

 {% assign uswdsPackage = packages | where: "name", "uswds" | first %}
 Using packages helps reduce unused code, reduces the size of the final compiled CSS, and typically results in faster compile times.
 The `uswds` package included by default in most projects is {{ uswdsPackage.fullSize | times: 0.185 | round }} KB gzipped.
 Using packages typically cuts that number by half.

-With packages and Sass Module syntax in USWDS 3.0, you can be confident that packages that share code dependencies will only include those dependencies on in a project.
+With packages and Sass Module syntax in USWDS 3.0, you can be confident that packages that share code dependencies will only include those dependencies once in a project.

 ### The uswds-core package
-The `uswds-core` package is a new package in USWDS 3.0. `uswds-core` is the engine of the design system, and includes all the functions, mixins, placeholders, tokens, and fonts necessary to white USWDS Sass.
+The `uswds-core` package is a new package in USWDS 3.0. `uswds-core` is the engine of the design system, and includes all the functions, mixins, placeholders, tokens, and fonts necessary to write USWDS Sass.

 Any custom Sass you write needs to `@use "uswds-core"` at the top of the file to load the USWDS desigbn language.
 We suggest using `@uswds "uswds-core" as *` to add USWDS to the global namespace.
 For example: